House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Rockford Fosgate R1525X2

-Our top overall pick for best 5.25-inch car speaker has to go to Rockford Fosgate.
-These speakers are well-designed and durable.
-Instead of using old generic paper cones, Rockford’s replaced them with vacuum polypropylene ones.
-This not only makes the speaker look nicer, but it also helps to protect the speaker internals.
+Our pick for the best overall 5.25-inch car speaker has to go to Rockford Fosgate.
+The speakers are well-designed and durable.
+Instead of using old generic paper cones, Rockford’s replaced them with vacuum polypropylene units.
+This not only makes the speaker look nicer but also helps protect the speaker’s components.

-These speakers are full range 40W speakers meaning that they’ve got the woofer, tweeter, and integrated crossover all-in-one.
-This leads to a super easy install.
-All you’ll need is to find the correct wiring harness (easily obtainable at most auto parts stores) for your vehicle and you’re on your way.
+The Rockford speakers are full-range 40W speakers with the woofer, tweeter, and integrated crossover in one unit.
+This leads to an easy installation.
+All you’ll need is the correct wiring harness (easily obtainable at most auto parts stores) for your vehicle, and you’re on your way.

-Now these speakers sound great.
-They put out a nice crisp sound when played at “normal” volumes.
-However, they do tend to distort at higher volumes.
+The speakers sound great; they put out a crisp sound when played at “normal” volumes.
+However, they tend to distort at higher volumes.
 But that’s the case with most 5.25-inch speakers.
-If you’re just looking for a simple affordable upgrade, these are exactly what you need.
+If you’re just looking for a simple affordable upgrade, these are precisely what you need.

 Pros